Aller au contenu principal

 Vectra Cardiovascular Risk

-Vectra Cardiovascular Risk provides a personalized assessment of inflammation to predict an RA patient’s risk of a cardiovascular event in the next 3-years.6
+The Vectra test with Cardiovascular Risk incorporates a personalized assessment of inflammation to predict a RA patient’s risk for a cardiovascular event in the next three years6

 Vectra is intended to be used at therapy initiation, change in drug therapy, and to monitor a patient once they achieve low disease activity